leeandher/leander.xyz/docs/Adding Subdomains.md

 ## Step 1: Checkout a new branch

-In order to use Netlify's deploy contexts, you have to checkout a seperate branch that we tell Netlify to use seperate instructions for.
+In order to use Netlify's deploy contexts, you have to checkout a separate branch that we tell Netlify to use separate instructions for.
 The name of this branch must be the name of the subdomain that you wish to publish.

 ```shell
 $ git checkout -b my-new-subdomain